 – User Interface Management Console

-Another important point to remember is that we don’t have to click on “Launch Post -installation tasks”.
-Just launch WSUS console and click on RUN button to complete the WSUS installation process.
+Another important point is that we don’t have to click on “Launch Post-installation tasks”.
+Launch the WSUS console and click on the RUN button to complete the WSUS installation process.

 The Result SUP Sync Works Perfectly after Server OS in Place Upgrade